 It may take those resellers a few days, even weeks to solve this problem and give you the impression that it’s not simple.

 Please note that this how-to addresses a feature called Activation Lock, present in iOS 7 and later.
 It’s designed to prevent anyone else from using a stolen or lost iDevice.

 This includes any iPhone models 4S and above, any iPad, or any Apple Watch.
 Activation Lock is enabled automatically when Find My iPhone is turned on.

-- 3 What does this service actually do?
+- 4 What does this type of unlocking service actually do?